master-of-zen/Av1an/README.md

 -   Resuming encoding without loss of encoded progress.
 -   Simple and clean console look.
 -   Automatic detection of the number of workers the host can handle.
--   Building encoding queue with bigger files first, minimizing waiting for the last scene to encode.
+-   Builds the encoding queue with bigger files first, minimizing waiting for the last scene to encode.
 -   Both video and audio transcoding with FFmpeg.
 -   Logging of the progress of all encoders.